What is the Definition or Meaning of OTA and its relevance to the Hospitality Industry?

 How do hotels connect or manage their inventory on OTAs?

-Nowadays a with the help of new-age hotel management software / PMS - Property Management System hotels can also automatically update your hotel's availability in real-time on all sites when a booking is made when you close a room to sale, or when you want to make bulk changes to your inventory.
+Nowadays with the help of new-age hotel management software / PMS – Property Management System hotels can also automatically update your hotel’s availability in real-time on all sites when a booking is made when you close a room to sale, or when you want to make bulk changes to your inventory.

 Method 3: Use a third-party Channel Manager